 The ultimate goal is to have services available and accessible within the City limits to serve all residents, especially those of low-and-moderate income.
-Prior to final selection of projects, other factors such as track record and experience will need to be considered.
+Prior to final selection of projects, other factors such as record of accomplishments and experience will need to be considered.